Sejal0987/viRoom/README.md

 # ViRoom App

-ViRoom app is an android app build using Flutter, which integrates google meet, with the help of Calendar API.
+ViRoom is an android app build using Flutter, which integrates google meet, with the help of Calendar API.